Machine Learning - Random Forests

 target_col = "cortical_layer"

-# Set X and y for future use in training and prediction
+# Set X for future use in training and prediction

 X = df_cortical[feature_cols]